dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.25)

-The system of units does not matter—which is the reason for using dimensionless groups: They are invariant under a change of units.
+The system of units does not matter — which is the reason for using dimensionless groups: They are invariant under a change of units.
 Even so, an explicit 6 probably would not appear if we solved the pendulum differential equation honestly.
 But a more precise measurement of 𝐶 might suggest a closed form for this dimensionless constant.

 The pendulum length, from the knot where I hold it to the center of the key ring is 0.65 meters (slightly longer than the rough estimate of 0.6 meters).